TheExpertApprentice/The-GRC-Campus/README.md

-# GRC Portfolio — Mile [Surname]
+# The GRC Campus — Chris

 **Senior GRC Analyst | Fractional CISO | CISSP | ISO 27001 Lead Implementer**

-This portfolio demonstrates the full Governance, Risk & Compliance lifecycle — from board-level strategy to packet-level evidence — built and tested in one of the most regulation-dense environments that exists: South African higher education.
+This portfolio demonstrates the full Governance, Risk & Compliance lifecycle (from board-level strategy to packet-level evidence) built and tested in one of the most regulation-dense environments that exists: South African higher education.

-It is organised around one belief:
+I organised it around one belief:

 ```
 ┌──────────────────────────────────────────────────────────────────────┐